dd-bim/IfcTerrain/README.md

 If you want to use the terrain data with correct coordinates it is important to place the "project base point" at the desired location (same as coordinate origin of IFCTerrain file) before importing the generated IfcTerrain file in Revit.

-Furthermore Revit is currently unable to display IfcTriangulatedFaceSet entities.
+Furthermore Revit is currently <u>unable</u> to display *IfcTriangulatedFaceSet* entities.

 ### Solibri

-Solibri generally imports almost all IFC information correctly, but is currently unable to display IfcGeometricCurveSet entities.
+Solibri generally imports almost all IFC information correctly, but is currently <u>unable</u> to display *IfcGeometricCurveSet* entities.